Fair Representation: Guaranteeing Approximate Multiple Group Fairness for Unknown Tasks: Introduction

 Our key contributions are summarized as follows. \begin{itemize} \item We consider seven group fairness notions that cover the concepts of independence, separation, and calibration, shown in~\tabref{tab:fairness_definitions}.
 We prove a sharp characterization that (1) perfectly fair and perfectly discriminative representation guarantees them exactly and (2) approximately fair and approximately discriminative representation guarantees them approximately.
 All seven group fairness notions are \emph{linearly} controlled by fairness and discriminativeness of the representation.
-Computing the quantitative fairness guarantees reduces to solving linear programs.
 Our theoretical results are summarized in \tabref{tab:fairness_bounds}. \item When the target and sensitive attributes are coupled, we show that a trade-off arises between representation fairness and discriminativeness, and thus a perfectly fair and perfectly discriminative representation is impossible.
-Nonetheless, an approximately fair and approximately discriminative representation can still be used to approximately satisfy seven group fairness notions. \item Motivated by our theoretical findings, when data is subject to downstream unknown tasks, we propose to learn both fair and discriminative representations using pretext loss, which self-supervises the representation to summarize all semantics from the data, and Maximum Mean Discrepancy~\cite{gretton_JMLR_2012_mmd}, which is used as a fair regularization.
-We cast it as a constrained optimization problem and solve it using a two-player game formulation. \item Experiments on tabular and image datasets verify that (1) using the learned representation, downstream prediction tasks \emph{that we are unaware of when learning representation} indeed become fairer for seven group fairness notions, and (2) the quantitative fairness guarantees computed from our theoretical results are all valid.
-We also demonstrate a real-world application on learning gender-blind face representations, using which various facial attributes' predictions become fairer. \end{itemize}
+Nonetheless, an approximately fair and approximately discriminative representation can still be used to approximately satisfy seven group fairness notions. \item Motivated by our theoretical findings, when data is subject to unknown downstream tasks, we propose to learn both fair and discriminative representations using pretext loss, which self-supervises the representation to summarize important semantics, and Maximum Mean Discrepancy~\cite{gretton_JMLR_2012_mmd}, which is used as a fair regularization.
+We cast it as a constrained optimization problem and solve it using a two-player game formulation. \item Experiments on tabular and image datasets verify that (1) using the learned representation, downstream prediction tasks \emph{that we are unaware of when learning the representation} indeed become fairer for seven group fairness notions, and (2) the fairness guarantees computed from our theoretical results are all valid.
+We also demonstrate a real-world application on learning gender-blind face representations, using which various facial attributes' predictions become fairer.\footnote{All code associated with this work can be found at \url{https://github.com/XudongOliverShen/2021-fair-representation}.} \end{itemize}